 Others prefer to manage their schedules and compensation, personally utilizing this opportunity as a medical side gig.
 Still others simply love to give back to medicine and to their community without the need for financial gains.

 No matter which category you fall into, your students and their future patients will appreciate your hard work.
 With the above resources, you now have a roadmap to finding out more information and receiving community support when needed.
 Join your fellow colleagues and help shape the future of medicine, today.

-The author, Chase DiMarco is a medical education blogger, podcaster, and author and the founder of FreeMedEd.org.
+The author, Chase DiMarco is a medical education blogger, podcaster, and author.
+He is the founder of FreeMedEd.org and CEO of FindARotation.
 For questions about how to start or make the most out of your preceptorship, feel free to contact him via email.